-When in Austin with the family, you’ll have dozens of things to do with your children of all ages - even toddlers and infants.
+When in Austin with the family, you’ll have dozens of things to do with your children of all ages - from teens down to toddlers.
 Choose from exploring the city’s natural environs or going to amusement parks and game rooms.
 Austin also has several museums that your whole group will enjoy!

-Here are 27 ideas for fun family-family friendly things to do in Austin.
+Here are 27 ideas for fun family-friendly things to do in Austin.

 Exciting Family-Friendly Activities In Austin